shamanec/ios-appium-docker/README.md

  **IMPORTANT** If you don't use this to setup dependencies you need to install all of them yourself and you need to create **logs/** and **ipa/** folders in the main project folder.

-## Set up the project environment vars in the configuration file (Recommended)
+## Set up the project environment vars in the configuration file
+### Set up the project environment vars using the script (Recommended)
 1. Execute **./service.sh control** and select option **4) Setup environment vars**
 2. Provide the requested data:
  * Selenium Hub Host(if connecting to Selenium Grid)